 "The water is a type of the Holy Spirit which flows from Jesus Christ.
 It washes away our Spiritual blindness as the waters of Siloam washed away the natural blindness of this man.
 It washed the clay or carnality from his eyes, and he received both natural and Spiritual sight."6

 So we see the "Light of the World," Drawing adulterous and sinful humankind to come to the "one sent" to be washed and cleansed and to have our sight restored so we can see the "light."
 We all need to be cleansed from our sin, rebellion, and shame.

 The remission of our sins is the only way to be restored.
 The following is a verse about John the Baptist, who would prepare the people's hearts to make a straight path for the savior to regain life and sight.
 Repentance faces us toward "The Light of the World."

 “And you, child, will be called the prophet of the Highest; For you will go before the face of the Lord to prepare His ways, To give knowledge of salvation to His people By the remission of their sins, Through the tender mercy of our God, With which the Dayspring (light rising) from on high has visited us; To give light to those who sit in darkness and the shadow of death, To guide our feet into the way of peace."

 — Luke 1:76-79

-The "Light of the World" is drawing and calling each one of us to come out of the darkness and into His marvelous light.
-He is calling us all to come and be cleansed by the "Living Water."
-He wants us to be resurrected from death and decay that we might leave all of the hurt, pain, and ugliness behind.
+The "Light of the World" draws and calls each of us to come out of the darkness and into His marvelous light.
+He calls us all to come and be cleansed by the "Living Water."
+He wants us to be resurrected from death and decay so that we might leave all of the hurt, pain, and ugliness behind.